corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 ## CENM User Admin tool

 The User Admin tool is a visual interface that allows you to manage the profiles of users, groups, and administrators who need access to your network services.
 You can use the tool to create roles with specific permissions and assign them to users.
-For example, you can give a user of the Identity Manager service a role that permits them to request the revocation of a network certificate.
+For example, you can give a user of the Identity Manager a role that permits them to request the revocation of a network certificate.

-With the User Management tool, you can:
+With the User Admin tool, you can:

 * Add users.
 A user is anyone who requires access to perform network operations.
 * Add administrators.
 An administrator can add and manage users with the tool.
 For security reasons, an administrator cannot perform any network operations.
 Only a user can perform this task.